This is a comprehensive schedule of the Gathering of Friends weekend, Friday, March 22nd through Sunday, March 24th.

 6:00 p.m. – GROUP HIKE sponsored by FARM TO FEET

 Hike to the “Peaks of Pender” aka the new Surf City Bridge

 Meet at Soundside Park, 517 Roland Ave, Surf City.
 Join the whole group as we scale the highest heights at the coast on the newly opened Surf City Bridge which has a dedicated pedestrian lane.
 Friends will be the first group to hike the bridge en masse.
-We’ll meet in Soundside Park, walk the boardwalk to the base of the bridge, and then up and over at your own pace.
+We’ll meet in Soundside Park, distribute socks to all the registered hikers, walk the boardwalk to the base of the bridge, and then up and over at your own pace.
 Take photos of the island, the Intracoastal and the Ocean in one shot.
 Best views of sunset, which is at 7:29 that evening, are from Soundside Park.
 We encourage folks to loiter on the island, visiting one of the many restaurants for dinner before heading home for the evening.
 Thanks to our sponsors, Farm to Feet, all those registered for the Gathering who hike the bridge will get a free pair of their socks!
-Their staff will be in the Soundside lot to hand out socks.

 SUNDAY, MARCH 24TH